-The remaining increase in operating expense in 2019 compared to 2018 is primarily attributed to an increase in medical supplies of \$20 million (10.7%), purchased services of \$20.8 million (33%), medical services of \$5.6 million (3.2%) and other operating expenses of \$20.3 million (130%).
+The remaining increase in operating expense in 2019 compared to 2018 is primarily attributed to an increase in medical supplies of \$20 million (10.7%), purchased services of \$20.8 million (33%), and medical services of \$5.6 million (3.2%).
 Medical supplies increased as a result of rising pharmaceutical, chemotherapy and biologics costs.
-Increases in pharmaceuticals are attributed to increased surgical volumes.
+Increases in pharmaceuticals is attributed to increased surgical volumes.
 Chemotherapy and biologics supply cost increased primarily due to an increase in visits to the cancer center, which increased by 13% in fiscal year 2019 from 2018.
-Purchased services increased due to professional fees associated with a substantial operational improvement project that the Hospital undertook in fiscal year 2019 as well as increased fees associated with the contract pharmacy program discussed in Other Operating Revenue above.
+Purchased services increased due to professional fees associated with a substantial operational improvement project that the Hospital undertook in fiscal year 2019 as well as increased fees associated with the contract pharmacy program.
 Medical services increased as a result of additional support of physician providers for wage increases and added positions for Medical Directors.
-Other operating expenses increased as a result of a legal settlement.